This quick Chicken Pho Recipe is loaded with flavor, easy and just as good as takeout! It’s gluten free and perfect for cold evenings!

 - 1 Lb Chicken thighs trimmed of excess fat *

 - Finely sliced mint for garnish

 - Cilantro for garnish

-- Add all the ingredients, up to the star anise, into a 7 quart slow cooker and stir together.
+- Add all the ingredients, up to the star anise, into the pot.

-- Place the star anise pods into a tea ball and fill up an additional tea ball with black peppercorns (no need to measure - just fill it.)
-Place them into the slow cooker.
+- Place the star anise pods into a tea ball and fill up an additional tea ball with black peppercorns (no need to measure – just fill it.)
+Place them into the pot.

 - Pat the chicken thighs dry and rub the Chinese 5 spice all over them.
-Place into the slow cooker.
+Place into the pot.

 - Then, use a slotted spoon to remove the chicken to a plate.
 Stir in the lime juice and sriracha.

-- Shred the chicken with 2 forks and stir it back into the slow cooker.
+- Shred the chicken with 2 forks and stir it back into the slow cooker along with the noodles.

-- Divide the soup between 4 balls, garnish with a pinch of each herb and DEVOUR.
+- Divide the soup between 4 bowls, garnish with a pinch of each herb and DEVOUR.